amilsiddik/cross-corpus-ser-zero-target/RUN_ORDER.md

 ## Notes on Statistical Uncertainty

-Two different sources of variability are reported and should not be conflated.
+The repository reports analysis-specific variability summaries that should not be conflated.

 ### Main intra-corpus, LODO, and directional-transfer experiments